Call (520) 795-0300

 - Encourage expression of feelings.

-- Facilitate a sense of contact with and control over his or her environment.
+- Facilitate a sense of contact with and control over their environment.

 - Encourage the development of trusting attachments.